igneus/In-adiutorium/README.markdown

 - `/reholni` some random chants proper to various institutes of consecrated life
 - `/rytmicke` mostly attempts of rythmical psalm settings with guitar accompaniment (you were warned)
 - `/cizojazycne` random pieces of LOTH music for vernacular versions other than the Czech one
+- `/jine` pieces not fitting in any of the categories above

 ### Project internals